“A nation’s culture resides in the hearts and in the soul of its people.” ~ Ghandi.

 Concluding my ideas for Japanese cultural activities

-Japan is rich in culture and tradition, and now you know just exactly how much!
-Out of this lengthy list, which of these is your favourite cultural experience you hope to try during your Japan trip?
+Out of this lengthy list, which of these activities will you choose to experience Japanese culture during your Japan trip?
 Did I miss any?
 Let me know in the comments below.

 For more inspiration, check my complete Japan travel blog where I have incorporated many of these cultural experiences into my Japan itineraries and travel guides, as well as travel tips, where to buy the Japan Rail Pass, how to learn Japanese for travel, the best Japan travel books and much more.
 Take a look once you’re done here for everything you need to know before you go.